quicbit-js/qb-utf8-to-str-tiny/readme.md

 # qb-utf8-to-str-tiny

-Tiny browser script for converting utf-8 to string based upon decodeURIComponent().
+Tiny script for converting utf-8 to string based upon decodeURIComponent().
-Not efficient for very large strings.
+Runs in nodejs and in browser.
+Not efficient for large strings.

     module.exports = function utf8_to_str(a) {
         for(var i=0, s=''; i<a.length; i++) {